simoncblyth/opticks/notes/optix7-preparation-overview.rst

 CSGOptiX
     renders CSGFoundary geometry using either OptiX pre-7 or 7

-QudaRap
+QUDARap
     pure CUDA photon generation, revolving around GPU side qctx.h

     * **dependency on GGeo seems a bit out of place**

-Remove QudaRap GGeo,NPY  dependency ?
-YES PROCEEDING WITH THIS
+DONE : Removed QUDARap GGeo,NPY  dependency
 -----------------------------------------------------------------

-* hmm : GGeo dependency of Qudarap is fairly weak
+* hmm : GGeo dependency of QUDArap is fairly weak

 * bringing the simulation into CSGOptiX means depending on QudaRap, so its beneficial for QudaRap to have few dependencies